djangokit/djangokit/README.md

 # DjangoKit

-DjangoKit is a meta-framework / convention-over-configuration framework for creating full stack Django apps in a manner similar to Next.js, Remix, and SvelteKit.

-As with these frameworks, DjangoKit has the goal of helping you get sites up and running quickly with minimal mucking about with setup and configuration.
+DjangoKit is a full stack Django+React framework.
+Its goal is to make it easy to get full stack Django apps/sites up and running quickly with minimal setup and configuration.

 ## Features